 SQL WHERE and HAVING clause (with examples)

-In SQL, there is two clause used for filtering: WHERE
+In SQL, there is two clause used for filtering: WHERE and HAVING.
+Most of the time

-clause is sufficient.
-However, the reason why HAVING
+WHERE clause is sufficient.
+However, the reason why HAVING clause exist is because

-clause cannot filter aggregates.
+WHERE clause cannot filter aggregates.

 To show an example of how each clause can be used, let's say we are running an ice cream company.
 We produce several flavours of ice cream.
 We sell these ice creams to stores in multiple countries.
 Each store would have different stocks of our ice cream varieties.
 Our users are from all over the world.